jm1021/student/index.md

 <!-- Contact Section -->
 ### Get in Touch

-> Feel free to reach out if you'd like to collaborate or learn more about my work.
+> Feel free to reach out if you'd like to collaborate or learn more about our work.

 <p style="color: #2A7DB1;">Ishan Jha: <a href="https://github.com/Jupiterian" style="color: #2A7DB1; text-decoration: underline;">GitHub</a></p>
 <p style="color: #2A7DB1;">Ishan Jha: <a href="https://open.spotify.com/user/31spiranssqszaomtf3pyo3j6zbm" style="color: #2A7DB1; text-decoration: underline">Spotify</a></p>